Balisage: The Markup Conference

 (Remember that if your slides are occupying the screen, your audience won't see gestures or read body language.) - Stay close to your microphone (or use an external plug-in microphone) when you speak.

-- Avoid demonstrations that will cause difficulties with online presentation.
+- Avoid complex demonstrations that may cause difficulties with online presentation.
+Simplify!

 - Be sure you have enough bandwidth in your connection to allow smooth transmission (in both directions).